-The site still contains a couple photographs that were taken with a Minolta Maxxum 9000 conventional 35mm camera and scanned with a UMAX UC630 flatbed scanner, but in July 1998, we began using a shirtpocket sized Fujifilm MX-700 digital camera.
-In May 2001, we added an Olympus C3040Z to our inventory.
-We bought the Olympus for its higher resolution, faster lens, and very impressive feature list.
-The new camera was used for most pictures on this site until April 2004 when we acquired a Nikon D70 digital SLR.
-This addition helped us overcome some of the limitations we had encountered with our previous digital cameras, most notably in the area of shutter lag.
-In early 2008, we supplemented the D70 with a Nikon D300 which was used for the majority of images from then on.
-In March of 2013, we added the truly superb Fujifilm X100S to our equipment list.
-Finally, in December of 2014, we purchased the full-frame Nikon D750 to replace the aging, but still excellent, D300.
+The site still contains a couple of photographs that were taken with a Minolta Maxxum 9000 conventional 35mm camera and scanned with a UMAX UC630 flatbed scanner, but in July of 1998, I began shooting with a shirt-pocket-sized Fujifilm MX-700 digital camera.
+In May 2001, I added an Olympus C3040Z to my inventory.
+I bought the Olympus for its higher resolution, faster lens, and very impressive feature list.
+The new camera was used for most pictures on this site until April 2004 when I acquired a Nikon D70 digital SLR.
+This addition helped me overcome some of the limitations I had encountered with my previous digital cameras, most notably in the area of shutter lag.
+In early 2008, I supplemented the D70 with a Nikon D300 which was used for the majority of images from then on.
+In March of 2013, I added the truly superb Fujifilm X100S to my equipment list.
+Finally, in December of 2014, I purchased the full-frame Nikon D750 to replace the aging, but still excellent, D300.

 Home | Site Info | Family | The Area | Trips | France | Work | Rants | Photography | Odds & Ends

-This page was last modified on November 6, 2015
+This page was last modified on October 1, 2022

 Send feedback about this page to firstname.lastname@example.org

-All contents © 1999-2017 The Kiechles
+All contents © 1999-2023 The Kiechles